Wiran-Larbi/k8s-microservices-demo/README.md

 # Online Store Deployment Using Kubernetes

-This project demonstrates the deployment of an e-commerce application using Kubernetes, leveraging a microservices architecture for scalability, resilience, and maintainability.
+This project demonstrates the deployment of an e-commerce application using Kubernetes, leveraging a microservices architecture for scalability, resilience, and maintainability.<br>

 ![Architecture](k8s-architecture.png)
 ## Key Features